airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 ##### Memory

 #### Disk Space
-Airbyte used to use an on-disk queue resulting in significant disk space usage, especially for long-running syncs.
-Today Airbyte uses backpressure to try and read the minimal amount of logs required.
-Disk space is no longer a large concern as it was before.
+Airbyte uses backpressure to try and read the minimal amount of logs required.
+In the past, disk space was a large concern, but we've since deprecated the expensive on-disk queue approach.

 However, disk space might become an issue for the following reasons: